jbtiglao/e-peddler/README.md

 ### Insomnia and Testing RESTful API Routes

   Insomnia is used to test the application's `GET`, `POST`, `PUT`, and `DELETE` routes.

-Please see the walk-through demonstration videos as well as the sections on Description and Usage to see how the routes and data are tested using Insomnia.
+  Please see the walk-through demonstration videos as well as the sections on Description and Usage to see how the routes and data area created and tested using Insomnia.

   1. The following GET routes are tested to return:
         * `GET Categories` - all categories;